Indian Americans in the San Francisco Bay Area: Early history

-Indians based in San Francisco played a role in the Indian independence movement, with a group of San Francisco-based labors creating the Hindustan Gadar Party in 1913, publishing the internationally distributed newspaper Gadar from the city.
-During the first half of the 20th century, many Indians came to study at the University of California, Berkeley, including independence movement leader Jayaprakash Narayan.
+Contemporary era

 Despite these arrivals, manifestations of Indian culture were still relatively rare in the Bay Area, with San Francisco only having three Indian restaurants in 1965, with one of them being run by a British immigrant couple.
 Restaurants were normally staffed by Indian and Pakistani graduate students.
 Indians, particularly Guajarati Patels, started to gain a foothold in owning San Francisco's SROs and hotels, with the Ford Hotel on 6th Street in the Tenderloin being the first Patel-owned hotel in the United States and the Patel ownership of hotels expanding throughout the 1950s and 1960s as more immigrants entered due to the Luce-Celler Act increasing the quota of Indians allowed into the U.S.

 Mass Indian migration into the Bay Area would restart after the passage of the Hart–Celler Act in 1965, which removed the quota system of immigration.
 The change in the immigration system also coincided with quick growth of the American high technology industry in Silicon Valley.
-The combination of these two events would lead to a massive surge of Asian immigrants in the Bay Area - Silicon Valley companies would create 175,000 jobs between 1975 to 1990, while the Bay Area's foreign-born population would double in that same time period to 350,000.
+The combination of these two events would lead to a massive surge of Asian immigrants in the Bay Area - Silicon Valley companies would create 175,000 jobs between 1975 and 1990, while the Bay Area's foreign-born population would double in that same time period to 350,000.
 By 1993, 23% of the foreign-born engineers in the Bay Area were Indians and 87% of the Indians working in Silicon Valley had arrived only since 1970.
 This workforce was also highly educated, with 55% of Indian engineers having a graduate degree.

 Migration by tech workers started to increase in particular in the 1970s after many small computer companies were founded in India due to a decision by IBM to unbundle its computer hardware, mainframe operating system and applications software lines.
 Because of strict rules against joint ventures and high trade barriers, Indian firms started to send engineers to partner with American companies in lieu of join ventures.
 Tech worker migration would accelerate in the 1990s, with the Y2K scare in particular leading tech companies to hire low-cost engineers from India.

+Culture

+Music

-Tech workers were not the only Indians migrating to the Bay Area, however.
+Tech workers are not the only Indians migrating to the Bay Area.
 In 1967, Hindustani classical musician Ali Akbar Khan established the first US location of the Ali Akbar College of Music in Berkeley.
 Later relocated to San Rafael, the college would become a center of a broader Hindustani classical music scene in the Bay Area, with artists such as Zakir Khan and Chitresh Das basing themselves there.

+Sports

+Cricket in the region is mostly followed by South Asians, with the Bay Area represented by the San Francisco Unicorns in Major League Cricket.